sritchie/contour/README.md

 ![](http://i.imgur.com/c3yDI.png)

 # Overview

 Contour is Google Maps v3 web app written entirely in ClojureScript.
 In other words, it's awesome.

 The project rides on [Noir](https://github.com/ibdknox/noir), a framework for writing web applications in Clojure.

-It also rides on the wonderful [ClojureScript](https://github.com/clojure/clojurescript) project which is a compiler for Clojure that emits JavaScript code!
+It also rides on [ClojureScript](https://github.com/clojure/clojurescript) which is a compiler for Clojure that emits JavaScript code!
 For bonus points it's also compatible with the with the advanced compilation mode of [Google Closure](http://code.google.com/closure) optimizing compiler.

+But wait, there's more!
+As an extra bonus, Contour additionally rides on [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild), a leiningen plugin that makes it easy (and quick) to compile ClojureScript source into JavaScript.
+It's similar to [cljs-watch](https://github.com/ibdknox/cljs-watch) but uses lein instead of a standalone executable.

 # Show me CODE